 Main actions according to TCM*: Assists the Stomach to move Food Stagnation.
 Strengthens the Spleen.
 Stops the flow of mother's milk.
 Assists in the smooth flow of Liver Qi.

 Contraindications*: This herb should not be used during pregnancy, by nursing mothers who do not wish to reduce their milk volume or those without Food Stagnation.

 In Traditional Chinese Medicine (TCM), malt are plants that belong to the 'Herbs that relieve Food Stagnation' category.
 These herbs typically possess digestive and Food moving properties as they relate to the Stomach and Spleen.
 Some of these herbs are high in digestive enzymes and have varying specific abilities to help with the digestion of food.

 Malt also taste Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
 Sweet ingredients like malt tend to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such malt are thought to target the Spleen and the Stomach.
-In TCM the Spleen assists with digestion, blood coagulation and fluid metabolism in the body.
+In TCM the Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
 The Stomach on the other hand is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.